Readers Prefer Outputs of AI Trained on Copyrighted Books over Expert Human Writers: S7: Author-Level Heterogeneity (Figure 3)

 \subsection{S7.1: Per-Author Success Rates}

 Table~\ref{tab:s7.1} presents author-level AI preference rates using Jeffreys prior estimates to stabilize small-sample authors.
+Each author now has 72 pooled trials (9 from MFA-trained readers and 63 from college-educated general readers), so the pooled rates are weighted approximately 87.5\% toward the college-educated group.
 The results reveal striking heterogeneity.
-For \textbf{style}, AI preference rates range from 18\% (Tony Tulathimutte) to 98\% (Roxane Gay), with 27 of 30 authors showing AI superiority (rate $>$ 0.5).
-For \textbf{quality}, the range spans 30\% (Ian McEwan) to 86\% (Cheryl Strayed), with 23 of 30 authors favoring AI.
+For \textbf{style}, AI preference rates range from 18\% (Tony Tulathimutte) to 98\% (Roxane Gay), with 29 of 30 authors showing AI superiority (rate $>$ 0.5).
+For \textbf{quality}, the range spans 49\% (Kazuo Ishiguro and Min Jin Lee) to 92\% (Cheryl Strayed), with 28 of 30 authors favoring AI.

 Notably, some authors show divergent patterns across outcomes.
-Tony Tulathimutte represents an extreme case: readers found his \emph{style} uniquely difficult to emulate (18\% AI preference) yet rated AI \emph{quality} as acceptable (54\%).
+Tony Tulathimutte represents an extreme case: readers found his \emph{style} uniquely difficult to emulate (18\% AI preference) yet rated AI \emph{quality} as acceptable (55\%).
 This suggests certain idiosyncratic voices resist algorithmic mimicry even when technical writing competence is achieved.

 \begingroup

 \endgroup

 \emph{Note.} Jeffreys prior adds 0.5 to successes and 0.5 to failures; differences from raw are small but avoid 0/1 edge cases.